What is CHARGE Syndrome?

 We do not know how many people there are across Australia and New Zealand with CHARGE Syndrome.
 As CHARGE syndrome was only identified in 1981, there are people who are living their lives undiagnosed.
 The worldwide occurrence is 1 in every 10, 000 - 15,000 births.

-The Australian and New Zealand facebook group has 500 members.
+The Australian and New Zealand facebook group has 500 members (some members are from overseas).
 Roughly 100 people attend our conferences, which are held every two years.
 However, there are many more people within the CHARGE syndrome community who are not in the facebook group, or who do not attend the conference.
+And we know that some people are not diagnosed until in their 50’s!

 Where can I get support?